godot-extended-libraries/godot-mixer/README.md

 **Looking for volunteers to help out.
 Documentation, coding and general feedback.**

-Clone https://gitlab.com/ubisoft-animation-studio/mixer.git and enable it as an addone in Blender.
+Clone https://gitlab.com/ubisoft-animation-studio/mixer.git and enable it as an addon in Blender.

-Clone this repository.
+Clone this repository. `git clone https://github.com/godot-extended-libraries/godot-mixer.git`.

-Copy the correct platform blender and put it at the root of the project.

 Open stable 3.2 build and launch the project.